Rmj009/Data-Visualization/README.md

 #Titanic Visualizaiton
 This project work visualizes Titanic survival based on passenger information such as gender and cabin class.
--Various visual encodings have been utilized such as color, stacked bar, and proportion & absolute numbers for values.
+- Various visual encodings have been utilized such as color, stacked bar, and proportion & absolute numbers for values.
--Also it incorporates both author-driven narratives and reader-driven exploration through use of button press to make transitions & tooltip to make the plots more interactive.
+- Also it incorporates both author-driven narratives and reader-driven exploration through use of button press to make transitions & tooltip to make the plots more interactive.

 ###Summary:
 This bar chart stacks the percentage and absolute number of passengers survived or dead during the tragic sink.